Upper Respiratory Tract Infection

 Because antibiotic use is associated with many side effects and can promote bacterial resistance and secondary infections, they need to be used very cautiously and only under the direction of a treating physician.

-There are several self-care methods that can simply be applied at home for relief of symptoms of upper respiratory infection.
+Several self-care methods can simply be applied at home for relief of symptoms of upper respiratory infection.

 Moist warm air can help soothe the oral and nasal passages that become more irritated with dry air.
 This can make breathing easier and nasal secretions looser and easier to discharge.
 Some simple ways to do this are:

-Applying a warm pack (a warm well towel or wash cloth) to the face may also be used to treat symptoms of nasal congestion.
-This can be repeated every few hours as needed to relieve to the symptoms.
+Applying a warm pack (a warm well towel or washcloth) to the face may also be used to treat symptoms of nasal congestion.
+This can be repeated every few hours as needed to relieve the symptoms.